Editor - James Ron

 Blog Editor - David Petrasek

 David Petrasek is Associate Professor at the Graduate School of Public and International Affairs, University of Ottawa.
 He was formerly Senior Policy Director and Special Adviser to the Secretary-General of Amnesty International.
 David has worked on human rights and conflict resolution issues with the UN, foundations and NGOs for over 25 years.

 Managing Editor - Archana Pandya

-Archana Pandya is a multilingual research consultant specializing in international affairs and development and a Hubert Fellow at the Humphrey School of Public Affairs.
-Most recently, she has conducted surveys of rights-based organizations in Mumbai and Mexico City, and coordinated Human Rights Perception polls in India and Morocco.
+Archana Pandya is a multilingual project manager and research consultant specializing in international affairs, development and human rights.
+Most recently, she conducted surveys of rights-based organizations in Mumbai and Mexico City, and coordinated Human Rights Perception polls in India and Morocco.
 Archana holds an MA from the Norman Paterson School of International Affairs at Carleton University, in Canada.

 Research and Dissemination Associate - Jennifer Halen

 Jennifer Halen is a graduate student at the University of Minnesota.
 She is interested in human rights, women and politics, civil society, and international law.

 Karla Ambrosio is the Communication Coordinator in a Mexican NGO, and Editor of the online Magazine “Brújula Ciudadana".
 Karla holds an MA in International Cooperation for Development from the Instituto Mora in Mexico, and has worked on the integration of the first national human rights program in Mexico.
 She has been coeditor of several books and research papers including “Human Rights of Indigenous Peoples in Mexico City” and “Technical Cooperation in Human Rights in Mexico”.
 She is on Twitter as: @kambrosiok.